-With different people working in different locations and widespread time zones, retrospectives become a bit of a logistical problem.
+With different people working in different locations and widespread time zones, scrum retrospectives become a bit of a logistical problem.
 What kind of video conferencing software will you use?
 What kind of video latency will the person experience?
 Can you work out the scheduling?
 These are all reasonable worries for remote retrospectives, but we haven’t even started to dig into the challenges of running the actual meeting itself yet.

-When the team is in a conference room, it’s possible—although not an ideal use of time—to just “talk it out.”
+When the project team is in a conference room, it’s possible—although not an ideal use of time—to just “talk it out.”
 When you’ve got remote folks to include, you have to follow a format—and agenda—for the retrospective meeting to be successful.
-Following an agenda will always yield better results than going in blind.
+Following a retrospective meeting agenda will always yield better results than going in blind.
 Only 37% of meetings in the U.S. use agendas, but following a detailed agenda and starting on time can reduce meeting times by up to 80%.
-There are some effective retrospective techniques and formats to use that will help ensure that your teams stay focused on the right topics and issues.
+There are some effective retrospective techniques and formats to use that will help ensure that your scrum teams stay focused on the right topics and issues.